-Gartner’s list of the top 25 performers aims to inspire and educate our community on some best practices and success themes from currently successful supply chains.
+Gartner’s list of the top 25 Supply Chain Performers aims to inspire and educate our community on some best practices and success themes from currently successful supply chains.
 Our analysts ranked various companies against our criteria and success themes and have provided a composite score based on these factors.

-In the last article, we explored the effective supply chain management of L’Oreal and Walmart, who are ranked ninth and eighth on our list, respectively.
+In the last article (Supply Chain Performers), we explored the effective supply chain management of L’Oreal and Walmart, which are ranked ninth and eighth on our list, respectively.
 This time we discover how PepsiCo and Intel have created success in overcoming their unique supply chain challenges.

 To maintain their position in the industry’s fierce competition, PepsiCo is the second-leading beverage and food company in the world because of its efforts in streamlining its supply chain.
 They diversified with the heavy acquisition of other popular drinks as well as more nutritious snacks.
 The growth and expansion of PepsiCo demanded streamlined, adaptive, and innovative supply chain features that could support their customer demand.

 Their product line now includes noncarbonated drinks, such as coconut water and juices, which require extra supply chain management to distribute.
 Some products require temperature-controlled logistics, while others have ingredients sourced from multiple different parts of the world.
 Managing these complexities required the PepsiCo supply chain to have a cooperation and integration strategy that ensures their stable and flexible business operations.

 PepsiCo is another business that has successfully incorporated technology and digital tools to streamline its supply chain.
 Their focus was specifically on data integration and improving the accuracy of their customer information to obtain as clear a picture as possible.